Yi Zhou Shu

 The Yi Zhou Shu (逸周书 (逸周書, I Chou shu, Lost Book of Zhou)) is a compendium of Chinese historical documents about the Western Zhou period (1046–771 BCE).
 Its textual history began with a (4th century BCE) text/compendium known as the Zhou Shu ("Book of Zhou"), which was possibly not differentiated from the corpus of the same name in the extant Book of Documents.
 Western Han dynasty (202 BCE–CE 9) editors listed 70 chapters of the Yi Zhou Shu, of which 59 are extant as texts, and the rest only as chapter titles.
 Such condition is described for the first time by Wang Shihan (王士漢) in 1669.
 Circulation ways of the individual chapters before that point (merging of different texts or single text's editions, substitution, addition, conflation with commentaries etc.) are subject to scholarly debates.

-Traditional Chinese historiography classified the Yi Zhou Shu as a zashi (雜史) or "unofficial history" and excluded it from the canonical dynastic Twenty-Four Histories.
+Traditional Chinese historiography classified the Yi Zhou Shu as a zashi or "unofficial history" and excluded it from the canonical dynastic Twenty-Four Histories.

 Titles

 This early Chinese historical text has four titles: Zhou zhi, Zhou shu "Documents/Book of Zhou", Yi Zhoushu "Lost/Leftover Documents/Book of Zhou", and Jizhong Zhou shu "Ji Tomb Documents/Book of Zhou".

-Zhou zhi 周志 appears once throughout the transmitted texts: in the Zuo zhuan (Duke Wen of Lu's 2nd year - 625 BCE), along the quote presently found in the Yi Zhou Shu.
+Zhou zhi appears once throughout the transmitted texts: in the Zuo zhuan (Duke Wen of Lu's 2nd year - 625 BCE), along the quote presently found in the Yi Zhou Shu.
 The reference is valuable since it differentiates the Yi Zhou Shu from the corpus of other documents called shu and possibly refers to its educational function.

 Zhoushu (or Zhou shu) – combining Zhou 周 "Zhou dynasty" and shu 書 "writing; document; book; letter" – is the earliest record of the present title.
-Depending upon the semantic interpretation of shu, Zhoushu can be translated "Book(s) of Zhou" (cf. Hanshu 漢書 Book of Han) or "Documents of Zhou" (cf. Shujing 書經 Book of Documents).
+Depending upon the semantic interpretation of shu, Zhoushu can be translated "Book(s) of Zhou" (cf. Hanshu Book of Han) or "Documents of Zhou" (cf. Shujing Book of Documents).
 In Modern Standard Chinese usage, Zhoushu is the title of the Book of Zhou history about the later Northern Zhou dynasty (557–581).